 For restaurants, energy efficiency is the name of the game.
 It may seem to be a good idea to stick with a piece of equipment that is still working fine.
 However, you may be able to offset the cost of a new piece of equipment with the energy saving alone.
 Imagine if you can produce more food in a shorter period time while also saving tons of money on energy.
 In reality, that new piece of equipment can sometimes pay for itself in just a matter of months.
 Make sure you crunch all the numbers and leave no stone unturned when finding ways to save on energy.
 Sadly, it is only going to become more expensive as we move forward.

 Another technique that can save you money is to monitor your inventory very closely.
 The more accurate you are with your stock levels, the less you need to order and have sitting around on your shelves.
-There are many great inventory tools that allow you to determine the right amount of a given item to keep in stock so you never run out but never order too much, thus you keep as little cash tied up as possible and eliminate the risk of losing money if certain items are perishable.
+There are many great inventory tools that allow you to determine the right amount of a given item to keep in stock.
+That way, you never run out but never order too much; thus you keep as little cash tied up as possible.
+Additionally, you eliminate the risk of losing money if certain items are perishable.

 This matters for small items like bottle sparklers all the way up to your liquor inventory.
 There are even systems that allow you to monitor and inventory liquor with a smartphone camera or tablet.
 So, there’s really no excuse anymore for not watching your business expenses closely.
 Good inventory control procedures will also factor into the employee theft problem.
 Ideally, you will notice a discrepancy sooner than later.